amitofsk/dandy/docs/widgetApi.md

 ## AnalogInDisplay Class
 ### Description
 `AnalogInDisplay` is the parent class of a number of widgets used to display numerical values.
-These widgetts are useful, for example, when displaying analog sensor data into a computer.
+These widgets are useful, for example, when displaying analog sensor data into a computer.
 ### Member Functions

 The constructor: